grpc/grpc-swift/README.md

 that is part of your `PATH` environment variable.
 Alternatively the full path to the plugins can be specified when using `protoc`.

-## Using gRPC Swift
+## Examples

-gRPC Swift has a number of tutorials and examples available:
+gRPC Swift has a number of tutorials and examples available.
+They are split across two directorys:

+- [`/Sources/Examples`][examples-in-source] contains examples which do not require additional depenedencies and may be built using the Swift Package Manager.
+- [`/Examples`][examples-out-of-source] contains examples which rely on external dependencies or may not be built by the Swift Package Manager (such as an iOS app).

+Some of the examples are accompanied by tutorials, including:
 - A [quick start guide][docs-quickstart] for creating and running your first gRPC service.
 - A [basic tutorial][docs-tutorial] covering the creation and implementation of a gRPC service using all four call types as well as the code required to setup and run a server and make calls to it using a generated client.

+## Documentation

-The `docs` directory contains other documenation, including:
+The `docs` directory contains documenation, including:

 - Options for the `protoc` plugin in [`docs/plugin.md`][docs-plugin]
 - How to configure TLS in [`docs/tls.md`][docs-tls]